SPF prevents spammers from using an email address on your domain as their sender address, known as email spoofing.

 Create an SPF record on your domain

-Follow the instructions below to add an SPF record on your domain.
+Follow the instructions below to add an SPF record to your domain.
 Keep in mind that it takes up to 90 minutes before your change is active.